Uner Tan syndrome

-Uner Tan syndrome (UTS) is a syndrome that was discovered by the Turkish evolutionary biologist Üner Tan.
+Uner Tan syndrome (UTS) is an alleged syndrome that was coined and named eponomously by the Turkish evolutionary biologist Üner Tan.
 People affected by UTS walk with a quadrupedal locomotion and often have severe learning disabilities.
 Tan postulated that this is an example of "reverse evolution" (atavism).
-The proposed syndrome was featured in the 2006 BBC2 documentary The Family That Walks On All Fours.
+The proposed syndrome was featured in the 2006 BBC2 documentary The Family That Walks on All Fours.

 History

 The Ulaş family of nineteen from rural southern Turkey has been the primary example of the proposed syndrome.
 Tan described five members as walking with a quadrupedal gait using their feet and the palms of their hands.
 In infants, where this is a rare stage prior and sometimes following bipedal walking, such a gait is called "bear crawl".
 The affected family members also have learning disabilities and their speech is affected.
 Tan proposed that these are symptoms of Uner Tan syndrome.

 In January 2008, Tan reported on another family (four males and two females) located in southern Turkey.

 Four other unrelated cases in families are described as having various degrees of UTS.
 Two males are unable to stand up, while in other cases, can stand up but cannot make a step when standing.
 Less severe cases use toe walking, which is a normal phase in child gait development.